Naval Aviation Leaders Deliver NAE Update at 2019 Tailhook Symposium

 The NAE is a partnership of stakeholders in aviation focusing on sustaining required readiness and advancing warfighting capabilities at the best possible cost.

 Miller, the Navy’s “Air Boss,” along with Vice Adm.
 Dean Peters, commander, Naval Air Systems Command; Rear Adm.
 Greg Harris, director, Air Warfare (N98); and Rear Adm.
-Roy Kelly, Commander, Naval Air Force Atlantic, delivered the update to Naval and industry aviation attendees.
+Roy Kelley, Commander, Naval Air Force Atlantic, delivered the update to Naval and industry aviation attendees.

 According to Miller, after a decade of Naval Aviation averaging between 250-260 mission-capable F/A-18 E/F Super Hornets, the Navy is consistently above 300, and is trending upward.